tobiasmaatita/project/PROCESS.md

 ## Day 10 (Fri)
 Trying to fix legends.
 Used the legend plugin from the datamap, but I did not like the resulting legends.
 Therefore, I am now trying to make a legend using D3.

+## Day 11 (Mon)
+Today, I strive to get a legend on at least one map.